freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/json-apis-and-ajax/post-data-with-the-javascript-xmlhttprequest-method.md

 assert(code.match(/\.onreadystatechange\s*?=/g));
 ```

-Your code should get the element with class `message` and change its `textContent` to "`userName` loves cats"
+Your code should get the element with class `message` and change its `textContent` to `userName loves cats`

 ```js
 assert(